 If you take a distribution, you should review your other benefits to determine how your eligibility may be impacted.

 You do not have to take your money out of your DCP account when you retire or terminate employment.
-You can leave your money in the plan until you are age 70½, when you may be required to take minimum distributions .
+You can leave your money in the plan until you are age 72*, when you are required to take minimum distributions.
 Keeping your money in your DCP account may provide you with potentially more cost-effective retirement opportunities than rolling your money into a traditional IRA.

 Distribution options include:

 - Periodic payments (monthly, quarterly, semi-annually or annually)

 - Partial lump-sum distributions combined with periodic payments

 - Purchase of an annuity with all or a portion of the account balance

 - Roll over into an eligible retirement plan, such as a 401(a), 401(k), 403(b), governmental 457(b), traditional IRA or Federal Employees Thrift Savings Plan that accepts such rollovers**